lzzhengyi/Meridor/README.md

 11/26 Update:
-The campaign mode has been fully implemented for a while, but the campaign victory screen is a work in progress Items are fully implemented
+The campaign mode has been fully implemented for a while, but the campaign victory screen is a work in progress

-Enemy AI is fully implemented
-Terrain features are fully implemented
+Items, Enemy AI and Terrain features are fully implemented

 The UI is currently considered complete, aside from item information screens

 11/18 Update: